Nirali227/flipkart_scraping/README.md

 * bs4 (Beautiful Soup 4)
 * pandas

-The motivation behind this project was to gain practical experience in web scraping and data collection, as well as to analyze the available laptop models and their specifications to make informed purchasing decisions.
+The motivation behind this project was to analyze the available laptop models and their specifications to make informed purchasing decisions.